 Whose body was it that lay on the rocks of the cave patiently seeking Allah’s reward?
 It was the body of the one who was taken above the seven heavens, beyond the Lote Tree of the Utmost Boundary.
 When will you understand the wisdom behind your creation?
 When will you realise what your belief in Muhammad dictates?
 If you entered a cave with a stone floor with creatures living in it and sat there for an hour or two you would know the degree of the Prophet’s striving and steadfastness.
 The forces which call us to evil have distracted us so that we do not reflect on these realities.
 A believer may live his whole life and not reflect once upon these things.
 He rushes to attain comfort in his life, as if He has not received any directions from Allah.

 We say to those in doubt, even if our state resembles the state of the Prophet ﷺ in the cave: “What do you think of the state of a group who still possess the light of faith?
 Truly Allah is with them.”
-Allah will cause tranquillity to descend upon them: Then Allah sent down His peace upon His Messenger4 and He will assist them with troops that cannot be seen, neither with the eye, nor with the help of any form of modern technology.
-Allah will lower the word of the disbelievers while the Word of Allah is transcendent.5 Have no doubt in this.
+Allah will cause tranquillity to descend upon them: then Allah sent down His peace upon His Messenger (9:40) and He will assist them with troops that cannot be seen, neither with the eye, nor with the help of any form of modern technology.
+Allah will lower the word of the disbelievers while the Word of Allah is transcendent (9:40) Have no doubt in this.